ashep/a23n/README.md

 # a23n

-A simple authentication and authorization service.
+A simple authentication and authorization gRPC service.

 ## Running in Docker